2026 Education Policy

 MPSAXM Exam

-To successfully complete MPSAXM: Management Plan Skills Assessment,
+To successfully complete MPSAXM: Management Plan Skills Assessment, registrants are

-(30) calendar days from the end of the course to complete the exam.
-Registrants are
+from the end of the course to complete the exam.
+Registrants are given four (4) hours

-given four (4) hours and one (1) attempt.
-If a passing result is not achieved, the
+and one (1) attempt.
+If a passing result is not achieved, the registrant must retake the

-registrant must retake the course and pay the full registration fee.
+course and pay the full registration fee.

 MPIND Assignment

-To successfully complete MPIND: Management Plan Independent, registrants are
+To successfully complete MPIND: Management Plan Independent, registrants are given

 passing grade, it will be reviewed by a second grader.
-If the initial finding is upheld,
+If the initial finding is upheld, the

-property for the plan or register for the MPSAXM: Management Plan Skills
+the plan or register for the MPSAXM: Management Plan Skills Assessment at full price.

 Certification Exam

-CPM®, ARM®, and AcoM® certification exams provide registrants with thirty (30)
+CPM®, ARM®, and AcoM® certification exams provide registrants with thirty (30) days to

-calendar days to complete the certification exam.
-Registrants are given one attempt
+complete the certification exam.
+Registrants are given one attempt to pass the exam.
+If a

-to pass the exam.
-If a registrant receives a failing grade, they must register for the
+registrant receives a failing grade, they must register for the exam again and pay the full

 4.0 GRADING